dannymagnus/CI_MS2_Space-Trek/README.md

 My theme for the website came originally came from retro space exploration TV shows.
 I wanted to create a website that would offer more majesty in its background than just stars and a black backgound so chose some with brighter highlights and subject matter such as planets. <br>
 So as to not distract from the foreground a dark overlay with gradient was placed over the image.

 I wanted a site that was straightforward, with the information being concise and clear in a way that’s easy to navigate.
-I kept the navigation limited as to three navigation buttons with the contact as a self made modal that would appear on selection.
+I kept the navigation limited to three navigation buttons with the contact as a self made modal that would appear on selection.

 I wanted graphical additions to the quiz to increase visual appeal rather than just text and geometrical shapes.